Ferry from Athens to Santorini

 Athens to Santorini ferry duration

-As referred above, the ferry duration from Athens to Santorini relies on the type of vessel you will choose to embark and of course, from your starting point.
+The ferry duration from Athens to Santorini fluctuates between 6 to 8 hours and this relies on the type of vessel you will choose to embark and of course, from your starting point.
 The distance between the ports of Piraeus and Athinios in Santorini is 235 km (127 nautical miles) while the port of Rafina abstains around 225 km (136 nautical miles) from Santorini's port.

 Getting from Athens to Santorini with a conventional or a high speed ferry?